-- The CC recognises two types of evaluation: an ST/TOE evaluation, which is described below, and a PP evaluation, which is described in more detail in Annex B. In many places, the CC uses the term evaluation (without qualifiers) to refer to an ST/TOE evaluation. - In the CC an ST/TOE evaluation proceeds in two steps: - An ST evaluation: where the sufficiency of the TOE and the operational environment are determined; - A TOE evaluation: where the correctness of the TOE is determined.
-As said earlier, the TOE evaluation does not assess correctness of the operational environment. - The ST evaluation is carried out by applying the Security Target evaluation criteria (which are defined in CC Part 3 Chapter ASE) to the Security Target.
+- The CC recognises two types of evaluation: an ST/TOE evaluation, which is described below, and an evaluation of PPs, which is defined in CC Part 3.
+In many places, the CC uses the term evaluation (without qualifiers) to refer to an ST/TOE evaluation. - In the CC an ST/TOE evaluation proceeds in two steps: - a) An ST evaluation: where the sufficiency of the TOE and the operational environment are determined; - b) A TOE evaluation: where the correctness of the TOE is determined.
+As said earlier, the TOE evaluation does not assess correctness of the operational environment. - The ST evaluation is carried out by applying the Security Target evaluation criteria (which are defined in CC Part 3) to the Security Target.
 The precise method to apply the ASE criteria is determined by the evaluation methodology that is used. - The TOE evaluation is more complex.
 The principal inputs to a TOE evaluation are: the evaluation evidence, which includes the TOE and ST, but will usually also include input from the development environment, such as design documents or developer test results. - The TOE evaluation consists of applying the SARs (from the Security Target) to the evaluation evidence.
-The precise method to apply a specific SAR is determined by the evaluation methodology that is used. - How the results of applying the SARs are documented, and what reports need to be generated and in what detail, is determined by both the evaluation methodology that is used and the evaluation scheme under which the evaluation is carried out. - The result of the TOE evaluation process is either: - A statement that not all SARs have been met and that therefore there is not enough assurance that the TOE meets the SFRs as stated in the ST; - A statement that all SARs have been met, and that therefore there is enough assurance that the TOE meets the SFRs as stated in the ST. - The TOE evaluation may be carried out after TOE development has finished, or in parallel with TOE development. - The method of stating ST/TOE evaluation results is described in Chapter 9.
+The precise method to apply a specific SAR is determined by the evaluation methodology that is used. - How the results of applying the SARs are documented, and what reports need to be generated and in what detail, is determined by both the evaluation methodology that is used and the evaluation scheme under which the evaluation is carried out.

+- The result of the TOE evaluation process is either: - A statement that not all SARs have been met and that therefore there is not the specified level of assurance that the TOE meets the SFRs as stated in the ST; - A statement that all SARs have been met, and that therefore there is the specified level of assurance that the TOE meets the SFRs as stated in the ST. - The TOE evaluation may be carried out after TOE development has finished, or in parallel with TOE development. - The method of stating ST/TOE evaluation results is described in Chapter 10.
 These results also identify the PP(s) and package(s) to which the TOE claims conformance, and these constructs are described in the next Chapter.